 Most tools claim platform-wide support, but the experience varies.
 Several of them added an external AI bot to the meeting, which felt intrusive.
 JotMe, on the other hand, began translating quietly as soon as our Zoom meeting started.

-Price is one of the first things any user looks at, and many tools didn’t make it easy.
+Price is one of the first things any user looks at, and many tools don’t make it easy.
 Wordly.ai and Interprefy asked us to contact their sales teams before sharing a quote.
 While we understand that enterprise solutions often work this way, it’s frustrating for individual users and small teams.
 In comparison, JotMe clearly lists its free and paid plans on the homepage, breaking down exactly what you get in each.

 Here’s a breakdown of how each one performed, what we liked, and where they work best.